ecadlabs/taquito-react-template/README.md

 ## Getting Started

+1. Make sure you have https://nodejs.org/ installed on your computer
-1. Create a new repository from taquito-boilerplate by clicking "Use this template".
+2. Create a new repository from taquito-boilerplate by clicking "Use this template".
-2. Clone your new repository:
+3. Clone your new repository:

    `git clone <YOUR_REPOSITORY_URL>`